AndrewAcomb/KBQA-SaaS-SimpliFi/README.md

 2. Download the built data and pretrained model (see running SimpliFi Step 2)

 ## KBQA SaaS

 ### Input and Output

 Input: A dataset in the specified format.
 One will be provided in the root directory called result_spy.json which contains data from stocks in the $SPY ETF.

 Ouput: A trained model that can be queried via the api endpoint.
-The same model can also be used for SimpliFi.
+The same model will also be used for SimpliFi.
 Ex: localhost:5000/answer?question=what_is_the_revenue_of_$appl_?